Nolan Gorman Player Props: Cardinals vs. Reds

-On Tuesday, Nolan Gorman (1.030 slugging percentage in past 10 games, including five home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 6:40 PM ET.
+Nolan Gorman -- hitting .405 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Ben Lively on the mound, on May 24 at 6:40 PM ET.

 Nolan Gorman Game Info & Props vs. the Reds